 A base coat is the key to better nails

-Though Denny's nail care collection isn't available to shop in Australia, they recommend opting for a base coat that contains avocado oil, moisturising panthenol and vitamin E, to nourish nails and protect them from colour staining.
+But not just any base coat.
+The star product in Denny's nail care collection is the new Renovate Treatment Shield & Base Coat for Ridged, Dry Flaky Nails, £14.
+With avocado oil, moisturising panthenol and vitamin E, it nourishes nails as it protects them from colour staining.
 "This is equivalent to a barrier cream or an SPF but for your nails."
 Denny applied two coats to my nails and again 'sealed' the tips by painting slightly over the edge.
 He suggests doing this with base coat, nail polish and top coat so that your manicure lasts longer.

 Denny certainly knows what he's talking about, and it's safe to say I'm sold on the DIY nail facial.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by us.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, we may earn a commission.